guoqinwill/karmada/docs/proposals/scheduling/policy-effetive-strategy/statization-of-propagation-policy.md

 Answers：

-* if the label is typed by Karmada itself, it should have Karmada's prefix, e.g. karmada.io.xxxx.
-Thus, such updates should be ignored.
+* If a modification only changes the label whose key contains the karmada-specific key prefix `.karmada.io`, we regard it as modification of Karmada itself, and it should be ignored.
-* updates of status field should be ignored.
+* Updates of status field should be ignored.
 * Theoretically, we should not modify the user's ResourceTemplate, if there is a need to add something to it in the future, there must be a way to clearly distinguish that this is a field modified by Karmada in the design stage.
 If you can't distinguish it, you should choose other ways to realize it to avoid modifying the user's ResourceTemplate.